ices-eg/wg_HAWG/trunk/ReadMe.txt

 Directory Structure
 ===================
-./Output  		Output data (graphs, tables) produced by the stock assessment.
-Not stored in repository ./pkgs    		FLR packages used
+One directory corresponds to a single stock, which in turn has the following directory structure ./Stock/cfg 	Assessment configuration options ./Stock/data 	Input data (in Lowestoft VPA format) used by the stock assessments ./Stock/res		Output data (graphs, tables) produced by the stock assessment.
+Not stored in repository ./Stock/run		R scripts for each specific stock to run the assessment

-./R       		R scripts for each specific stock ./R/Common 		Source folder for common code module and associated scripts ./Source Data 	Input data (in Lowestoft VPA format) used by the stock assessments
+In addition, the "_Common" folder contains all of the shared modules, including the appropriate R packages ./_Common 		Source folder for common code module and associated scripts ./_Common/Pkgs	Source folder for appropriate R scripts

 Useage concept:
 ==============
-The file "./R/Common/HAWG Common assessment module.r" provides a common and standardised set of code for generating the outputs for a "standard" HAWG stock assessment.
-To take advantage of this code, the user should first source the module into their code eg source(file.path(".","Common","HAWG Common assessment module.r"))
+The file "./_Common/HAWG Common assessment module.r" provides a common and standardised set of code for generating the outputs for a "standard" HAWG stock assessment.
+To take advantage of this code, the user should first source the module into their code eg source(file.path("..","..","_Common","HAWG Common assessment module.r"))

 This script has two roles: it checks that the user has the correct version of the required packages installed, and it then provides the user with access to the common